 If House Bill 874 passes into law, holding your smartphone while behind the wheel in Virginia may become a thing of the past.
 The legislation will ban the use of all handheld mobile devices while driving.

 What to do if you have been injured by a distracted driver

 If you are in a car accident caused by a distracted driver, the most important thing to do is to seek medical attention immediately.
 Injuries are not always evident in the immediate aftermath of a crash.
 Even less significant fender-benders can cause serious harm to the body.
 Don’t wait and see how you feel later.
 Go to the hospital or urgent care and see a doctor as soon as possible.
 Avoid speaking to the insurance company before you have contacted an experienced distracted driving injury attorney.
 You need a law firm with the size, strength, and experience to fight the insurance company and ensure you receive the compensation you deserve.
 Rutter Mills is that firm.
 Call or text us 24/7 at 757-622-5000.

 We represent distracted driving accident victims in Virginia

-According to VA accident data, 827 people died in auto accidents last year, and distraction was a factor in 120 of those deaths.
+According to VA accident data, 827 people died in auto accidents in 2019, and distraction was a factor in 120 of those deaths.

-Rutter Mills leverages over 50 years of experience helping victims of serious car accidents in Virginia.
-If you were injured or lost a loved one because of a distracted driver, contact our firm for a free case review with an experienced car accident lawyer today.
-Our attorneys will fight to obtain the compensation you need and deserve from negligent parties.
+Rutter Mills leverages over 60 years of experience helping victims of serious car accidents in Virginia.
+If you were injured or lost a loved one because of a distracted driver, Rutter Mills’ attorneys can help.
+With a free case review, our team will understand the details of your claim and will fight to get you covered for your pain, damages and support for the future.